Foliated manifolds, algebraic K-theory, and a secondary invariant: Factorization over algebraic -theory of smooth functions

 We now assume that $P$ is closed and has a stable framing $s$.
 Then $f:P\to *$ has a natural differential orientation $\hat o_{s}$ (see \cite[Example 4.230]{2012arXiv1208.3961B}) and we have an associated Umkehr map in every Hopkins-Singer differential cohomology theory.
 We further assume that $X$ is closed, spin and equipped with a Riemannian metric.
 This induces a differential $\ku$-orientation $\hat o$ of the projection $\pi:X\to *$, see Subsection \ref{wlekfjwelfjewlfwef123}.

 Let $p:=\dim(P)$ and $d:=\dim(X)$.
 We have the commutative diagram

-The square $\textcircled{1}$ commutes by the $\ku$-analog of \eqref{e23e23e3e23e32e32e2}.
+The square $\textcircled{1}$ commutes by the $\ku$-analogue of \eqref{e23e23e3e23e32e32e2}.
 For the squares $\textcircled{2}$ we use that integration commutes with transformations between Hopkins-Singer differential cohomology theories provided the orientations are related correspondingly.
-For the square $\textcircled{3}$ we use the right-most square of the $\ku$-analog of \eqref{r23r23r23r23r23r235435346546}.
-The square $\textcircled{4}$ commutes by the definition of the regulator.
-For $\textcircled{5}$ we use that the identification of the flat subgroup in a Hopkins-Singer differential cohomology with with the $\C/\Z$-version of the underlying cohomology theory is compatible with integration, i.e. the left-most square in the $\ku$-analog of \eqref{r23r23r23r23r23r235435346546}.
+For the square $\textcircled{3}$ we use the right-most square of the $\ku$-analogue of \eqref{r23r23r23r23r23r235435346546}.
+The square $\textcircled{4}$ commutes by the Definition \ref{klfwefewfewfwf} of the regulator.
+Here we also use the square

+explaining the arrows marked by $!!$ above and in \eqref{dewewdedewdewd2342343}.
+For $\textcircled{5}$ we use that the identification of the flat subgroup in a Hopkins-Singer differential cohomology with the $\C/\Z$-version of the underlying cohomology theory is compatible with integration, i.e., the left-most square in the $\ku$-analogue of \eqref{r23r23r23r23r23r235435346546}.

 The upper composition in \eqref{dewewdedewdewd2342343} maps $(V,\nabla^{V})$, essentially by definition, to $\rho(M,\cF,\nabla^{I},s)$ as indicated.
 The down-right composition sends $(V,\nabla^{V})$ to